Kookaburra Veterinary Employment - Veterinary Recruitment made easy.

 - Graduates from accredited AVMA schools who have passed the North American Veterinary Licensing Exam, including Utrecht.

 You are required to register in each individual state in which you wish to work.
 You will need to pay the appropriate fee, provide a copy of your degree certificate, and a letter of good standing from the most recent board you have been registered with eg. the RCVS for vets from the UK.
-For more information and Vet Board contact details, see the links page, or email or call Wendy or Steve at Kookaburra.
+For more information and Vet Board contact details, see the links page, or email or call Kookaburra.

 The requirements for registration and the list of circumstances where an exemption to the requirement for sitting the NVE (National Veterinary Exam) applies are subject to change and can be complicated - we suggest contacting the relevant State Veterinary Board for current information.